 2. Alaskan Courage series by Dani Pettrey.
 If you like romance and you like suspense, then you need to get your hands on each and every book in this series.
 Each book takes you on a journey with one of the McKenna siblings who has a mystery to solve, someone to fall in love with, and a flaw they must learn how to overcome by trusting in God.

 4. A Lineage of Grace: Five Stories of Unlikely Women Who Changed Eternity by Francine Rivers.
-I have enjoyed all of Francine River’s books, but this series was my favorite.
+I have enjoyed all of Francine River’s books, but this series was amazing.
 There are five books in this series, one for each of the women mentioned in the lineage of Jesus.
 We experience the scandal and the struggles as well as the faith of Tamar, Rahab, Ruth, Bathsheba and Mary.

 There’s so many books I could have chosen, but I’m gonna end there.
 What books do you think I should have added?
 And which ones are you now planning to read?